vickypearce/vickypearce.github.io/index.md

 You've probably be given a link bc there isn't anything here yet

 ## About me
+Hi lovely person reading this,

-Hi, I'm a non-binary full stack de
+I'm Vicky, a non-binary full stack developer.
+Besides programming I enjoy playing games that I

 ## Languages I've worked in
 - HTML